matn7/CS-Notes/src/main/java/spring/SPRING-REST.md

 ### Summary

-- Level 1 - breaks large service into distinct URIs.
+- Level 1: Breaks large service into distinct URIs.
-- Level 2 - Introduces Verbs to implement actions.
+- Level 2: Introduces Verbs to implement actions.
-- Level 3 - provides discoverability, making the API more self documenting.
+- Level 3: Provides discoverability, making the API more self documenting.
 - Best Practice:
     - Consumer first, good documentation.
     - Make best use of HTTP.
     - Proper response status:
-        - 200 - success.
+        - 200 - Success
+        - 201 - Created
-        - 404 - resource not found.
+        - 404 - Resource not found
-        - 400 - bad request.
+        - 400 - Bad request
-        - 201 - created.
-        - 401 - unauthorized.
+        - 401 - Unauthorized
-        - 500 - server error.
+        - 500 - Server error
     - No secure info in uri.
+    - Use plurals.
-    - Use plurals - Prefer /users/1 to /user/1.
+    - Prefer `/users/1` to `/user/1`.
     - Use nouns for resources.

 ***